eficode-academy/rf-advanced-web-katas/exercises/01-rest-api.md

 <details>
   <summary>Browser</summary>

-Browser uses the `Http` keyword for all HTTP requests.
+Browser uses the `Http` keyword for all HTTP request methods.
 As the first argument we need the URL and as the second argument we need the HTTP request method (`GET`).
 We need to remember to add our headers separately to our `Http` call.